SwapnilDas3056/Mario-Game/README.md

 1.2 - Final score can now be viewed in the game over screen.
 New high score mechanic added.
 High score can be viewed only at the game over screen.

 1.3 - New coin sound added.
 Collecting coins will now play a sound.
 Game adaptivity added.
 The speed and difficulty of the game will increase when your score will increase.
 Minor bug fixes.

+1.4 - New enemies, goombas and koopas added.
+The enemies will appear when the score reaches 15.